 Head to the “World Kimchi Festival” to taste all the varieties and make your own.
 Held every October, there are regular trains and buses from Seoul to the southwestern city of Gwangju.

 Karaoke is a national pastime in Korea.
 There are thousands of Noraebangs (singing rooms) all over the peninsula where you can rent clean, personal, and luxurious booths by the hour.
 Most are open 24-hours and serve food and drink at extra cost.
 The Noraebangs provide a wide selection of songs from all over the world, K-pop, of course, being the most abundant in choice.
 This is usually where work night outs end up, with employees and bosses bonding over a duet of Bohemian Rhapsody.
 There are tambourines for the singing-impaired.
+You won't be able to finish your internship program in South Korea without singing at least one tune.

 Cost: from 10,000 won per hour depending on how luxurious they are, but some establishments require you to buy food or drink.